geekwolf-cloud/geekwolf.cloud/docs/_posts/2025-03-04-Introduction-to-M365-Kerberos-Microsoft-Online.md

 ## Conclusion

 Microsoft Entra ID (formerly Azure AD) acts as a **cloud KDC** by issuing Kerberos tickets in the **kerberos.microsoftonline.com** realm.
-The **PRT** on a Windows device enables automatic TGT acquisition whenever Kerberos authentication is required.
+The **PRT Process** on a Windows device enables automatic TGT acquisition whenever Kerberos authentication is required.
 Cloud Kerberos trust ensures on-premises domain controllers accept these tickets, delivering seamless SSO to both cloud and on-premises resources.

 **Key points**:

 - **kerberos.microsoftonline.com** is the realm used by Entra ID to issue cloud Kerberos tickets.
-- The **PRT** contains the claims and keys the device needs to request a Kerberos TGT from Entra ID.
+- The **PRT process** collects the information the device needs to request a Kerberos TGT from Entra ID.
 - The device discovers the Kerberos endpoint from well-known OpenID Connect metadata.
 - **Azure AD Connect** synchronises on-premises identity data, enabling Entra ID to create valid service tickets for those on-premises domains.
-- **Cloud Kerberos trust** allows on-premises AD to validate and accept tickets from Entra ID, providing true single sign-on without additional prompts.
+- **Cloud Kerberos trust** allows on-premises AD to validate and accept the Cloud TGT from Entra ID, providing true single sign-on without additional prompts.